DataFire/Integrations/integrations/generated/google_sheets/README.md

 ### GridProperties
 * GridProperties `object`: Properties of a grid.
   * columnCount `integer`: The number of columns in the grid.
+  * columnGroupControlAfter `boolean`: True if the column grouping control toggle is shown after the group.
   * frozenColumnCount `integer`: The number of columns that are frozen in the grid.
   * frozenRowCount `integer`: The number of rows that are frozen in the grid.
   * hideGridlines `boolean`: True if the grid isn't showing gridlines in the UI.
   * rowCount `integer`: The number of rows in the grid.
+  * rowGroupControlAfter `boolean`: True if the row grouping control toggle is shown after the group.

 ### GridRange
 * GridRange `object`: A range on a sheet.